hara1729/Google-T5/README.md

-This is a very simple implemetation of Google's T5 Model from scratch using `TensorFlow/keras` on the `WikiQA` dataset using context fetching via RAG.
+This is a very simple implemetation of Google's T5 Model from scratch using `TensorFlow/keras` on the `WikiQA`and `SQuaD` dataset using context fetching via RAG.

 --------------------------------------
 To Run